-While summer is too hot, winter too cold and spring simply too busy, autumn is the Goldilocks pick of seasons for visiting Japan.
+While summer is too hot, winter too cold, and spring simply too busy, autumn is the Goldilocks pick of seasons for visiting Japan — just right.

-Autumn brings golden leaves, clear days and plenty of festivals to enjoy, not to mention delicious seasonal treats.
-Make the most of the bright-blue skies with city strolls and mountain hikes while saving the chillier evenings for warming hot pots, fireworks and even a soak in a hot spring.
+Autumn brings golden leaves and beautiful flowers, clear days and plenty of festivals to enjoy, not to mention delicious seasonal treats.
+Make the most of the bright-blue skies with city strolls and mountain hikes while saving the chillier evenings for warming hot pots, fireworks, and even a hot spring soak.
 Fall in Tokyo truly has the best of both worlds, but not everyone knows it yet, so you can avoid the crowds and view the leaves to your heart’s content.

 A tricky season, autumn calls for optional layers above all.
-You’ll be warm (or hot in September) in the day time and notice a real cooling as the sun sets, so be prepared for both.
-You can be sure of some rain too; keep an umbrella near in case of mild typhoon days (they’ll carry you off on stronger days).
+You’ll be warm (or hot in September) during the day time and notice a real cooling as the sun sets, so be prepared for both.
+You can be sure of some rain too; keep an umbrella near in case of mild typhoon days (an umbrella is useless on stronger days).

-If you’re looking to travel a little farther afield, check out these suggestions for a weekend away in autumn-capital Nikko, autumn leaves across the country, with special picks for old-school capital Kyoto and the foodie-haven that is Osaka.
+If you’re looking to travel a little farther afield, check out these suggestions for a weekend away in the autumn capital Nikko, autumn leaves across the country, with special picks for old-school capital Kyoto and the foodie-haven that is Osaka.

 Baked sweet potato, roasted chestnuts and pumpkin croquettes are all delicious highlights of seasonal change.
 It’s also the time for warming hot pots, root vegetables, and the first batches of classic staples like rice and sake.